cowprotocol/solver-template-py/README.md

   --data "@data/small_example.json"
 ```

-# Connect to our orderbook:
+# Connect to the orderbook:

 Run the driver (auction dispatcher in DryRun mode).
 Configured to read the orderbook
 from our staging environment on Gnosis Chain.
 These parameters can be altered